OctavioGalland/afllive/artifacts/README.md

 > Note that if specifying an output path under `/tmp/` can cause problems when running on Ubuntu if `docker` is installed as a snap.

+> If you have cloned this repository from the Software Heritage Archive the path to this folder most likely contains a colon (`:`).
+Paths with colons in them can't be mounted as volumes to `Docker` containers, and so running this script in such a circumstance would result in a failure.
+As such, please make to run this from a directory without colons in its absolute path.

 ### State of the Art

 In order to run a campaign using the state-of-the-art alternative (`FUDGE` or `FuzzGen`, depending on the subject), use: